tsgates/rust.ko/README.md

 recommended that you commit it to your source tree if you're actually trying to build a project based on this code.<br />
 (Please don't make any pull requests to this code containing a `Cargo.lock` file through.)

-## File size

-If you look at the file size of your `hello.ko` file, you'll notice that it's pretty big (~100kB) for a dummy module that simply prints 3 lines to the kernel ring buffer (*dmesg*).
-This is mostly because the default build settings produce a debugging build that contains a lot of redundant debugging information.
-If you're concerned about the file size, try doing a release build, using `make RELEASE=1`, instead and you'll find the file size to be a lot more reasonable (~5kB).

 ## Build targets